lrgr/multifactorial-immune-response/README.md

-# Multifactorial immune response
+# A Multifactorial Model of T Cell Expansion and Durable Clinical Benefit in Response to a PD-L1 Inhibitor

+This repository contains the source code for reproducing the experiments and figures from Leiserson, et al. (bioRxiv, 2017).
+See the [references section](https://github.com/lrgr/multifactorial-immune-response#references) below for more information on the paper.

 ### Setup

 #### Dependencies
 The methods and experiments are written in Python 3.
-We recommend using Conda to manage dependencies.
-The `environment.yml` file includes the dependencies, which you can install with:
+We recommend using Conda to manage dependencies, which you can do directly using the provided `environment.yml` file:

     conda env create -f environment.yml
-    source activate multifactorial-immune-response-env
+    source activate hierarchical-hmm-env

-#### Data
-Run `snakemake all` to download and process datasets used in our experiments.
+### Usage

+We use [`snakemake`](https://snakemake.readthedocs.io/en/latest/) to run a pipeline of commands to download and process data, run experiments, and create the figures.
+To run the entire pipeline, simply run:

+    snakemake all

+### Support

+Please report bugs and feature requests in the [Issues tab](https://github.com/lrgr/multifactorial-immune-response/issues) of this GitHub repository.

+For further questions, please email [Max Leiserson](mailto:mdml@cs.umd.edu) and [Lester Mackey](mailto:lmackey@microsoft.com) directly.

 ### References